Monitoring the implementation of the Framework Convention for the Protection of National Minorities

 Monitoring cycles take place every five years, in accordance with the following stages:

 1 - Submission of a report by the state party

 The monitoring procedure requires each state party to submit a first report within one year following the entry into force of the Convention and additional reports every five subsequent years.

-The drafting of state reports is based on outlines (1st cycle, 2nd cycle, 3rd cycle, 4th cycle) adopted by the Committee of Ministers and possible specific questionnaires by the Advisory Committee which set out the structure to be followed.
+The drafting of state reports is based on outlines (1st cycle, 2nd cycle, 3rd cycle, 4th cycle, 5th cycle) adopted by the Committee of Ministers and possible specific questionnaires by the Advisory Committee which set out the structure to be followed.
 This drafting often involves a process of consultation with minority and non-governmental organisations, who are also encouraged to submit alternative reports or information.

 Once it is received by the Council of Europe, the state report is automatically made public.